 "I couldn’t get a good look at it in Melbourne, but here I was able to do it very carefully.
 And I saw very interesting things in the rear...".

 "No doubt the rain did not help us.
 This is the second time in a row that we are not able to exploit our potential in qualifying.
-All right, without the rain, the others could have improved, but surely we would have, and we don’t know what would have happened.
+All right, without the rain, the others could have improved, but surely we would have too, and we don’t know what would have happened.
 Knowing the rain was in the air, maybe we could have done all the exits first.
 Saturday helps for Sunday but the truth comes out.
 Those posters?
 Just those of our sponsor?
 Well, you say that, but no doubt I thought...".

 "A very bad thing".

-With a time of 1'14"111, Mika Hakkinen celebrates his 23rd pole position in his career, with which he equals just the number of pole of rival Schumacher.
-The Finn gives more than a tenth to his teammate, four tenths to Schumacher and a half second to Barrichello.
-To try to repair the disaster on Australian soil, there is no better way to take pole position.
+With a time of 1'14"111, Mika Hakkinen celebrates his 23rd pole position in his career, with which he equals just the number of pole of his rival Schumacher.
+The Finn gives more than a tenth to his teammate, four tenths to Schumacher and half a second to Barrichello.
+To try to repair the disaster on the Australian soil, there is no better way to take pole position.
 A very complicated session for everyone, including him:

 "Yes, this official practice session was difficult: either raindrops fell, or the billboards fell.
 That was quite a disaster, wasn’t it?
 And it could be even worse with those pieces of cardboard coming off, I’ve never seen anything like it before in my career.
-But I am convinced that the organizers will find a solution to the problem before the start of the race.
+But I am convinced that the organisers will find a solution to the problem before the start of the race.
 I feel sorry for them, because they were not lucky despite making so many improvements".

 "It was not nice to spend an hour and a half in such conditions.
-I could not even get out of the car to take a break because I had to be always on the alert, ready to get back on track as soon as possible to track the attacks of opponents.
+I could not even get out of the car to take a break because I had to be always on the alert, ready to get back on track as soon as possible to track the attacks of the opponents.
 And inside the car, meanwhile, I felt the heat growing, sweating as if I were riding on my bike at home.
 I lost a lot of fluids and I kept drinking, so at a certain point I also felt the need to pee.
-It was hard to keep concentration until the last".
+It was hard to keep concentration until the last moment".

 In spite of everything, however, the Finn has never despaired to place himself once again in front of everyone: